Stock of the Day

 Investors should be bearish about investing in Oracle for these reasons:

-• The company has a high debt-to-equity ratio of 5.65, indicating that it relies heavily on debt financing, which can be risky if market conditions change or if interest rates rise.
+• The company has a high debt-to-equity ratio of 5.65, indicating that it relies heavily on debt financing, which can be risky in volatile market conditions.

 Oracle Can Turn the Magnificent 7 Into 8: Here's Why